stefanwanckel/DRL/hindsight-experience-replay-ur5/README.md

 - pytorch=1.0.0 (**If you use pytorch-0.4.1, you may have data type errors.
 I will fix it later.**)
 - mpi4py

-## TODO List
-- [x] support GPU acceleration - although I have added GPU support, but I still not recommend if you don't have a powerful machine.
-- [x] add multi-env per MPI.
-- [x] add the plot and demo of the **FetchSlide-v1**.

 ## Instruction to run the code
 If you want to use GPU, just add the flag `--cuda` **(Not Recommended, Better Use CPU)**.
 1. train the **ur5_reach-v1**: